sumkincpp/ltm-agent/submission.md

 This project implements a modular architecture for building agentic systems using Google's ADK framework.

 See ![Architecture Diagram](./docs/ltm-agent-architecture.svg) for an overview of the architecture.

+## Demo

+Little thinking model is capable of solving some  complex multi-step reasoning tasks.
+Here are some example queries that can be used to test its capabilities:

+- show 2 cities where temperature equals current time hours
+- show temperature and time and some news title for 3 european cities where temperature > 5, output as markdown table
+- calculate factorial of 10

 ## Components